The Social Context of Health and Illness is a 2nd MB examination, which students must pass before they proceed to Clinical School.

 - The limits to medicine: its scope and remit, how medicine will develop, the role of tomorrow's doctors

-There will also be two sessions during the term that will bring together professional and patient perspectives in light of these debates and issues.
+Two of the lecture sessions will bring together professional and patient perspectives in light of these debates and issues.

-A revision lecture will be in Lent Term.
+A revision lecture will given be in Lent Term.

-There are 4 compulsory seminar-style supervisions that each student must attend in set groups organised by the Faculty.
+There are 4 compulsory seminar-style supervisions in Michaelmas that each student must attend in set groups organised by the Faculty.

 For details of the examination and information to help you to prepare for the exam, please click here.